 Note: a loop end string would also work on the above string adjuster; you would simply loop the end over one of the two prongs.

-If you have any further concerns about loop vs. ball end, check out this video:
+If you have any further concerns about loop vs. ball end, check out these videos: